mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How is the output voltage/current sensed? (more in Voltage/Current Sensing section)
 - Design a buck converter.
 - What's a simple circuit to implement the switching?
 How can you make it switch with a higher/lower duty cycle based on the feedback voltage?

+### Debugging, Validating, and Characterizing Buck Converters
+- What are some failure modes of buck converters?
+How can they be detected and prevented?
+- What can you do to debug a buck converter that isn't regulating?
+What could be going wrong?
+- How do you validate/characterize a buck converter?
+What properties/behaviors do you look out for?
+- How does a buck converter age?
+What happens to its performance?
+- How does buck performance vary with process, voltage, and temperature (PVT)?

 ## Boost Converters
 - How does a boost converter work?
 - Why are they less efficient than buck converters?